LiskArchive/lisk-sdk/elements/README.md

 ## What is Lisk Elements

-Lisk Elements is collection of JavaScript libraries for [Lisk SDK](https://github.com/LiskHQ/lisk-sdk), the blockchain application development kit.
-Each library is developed with the proven and tested knowledge over time from Lisk Protocol implementation which was formally called [Lisk Core](https://github.com/LiskHQ/lisk).
+Lisk Elements is collection of JavaScript libraries for [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
+Each library is developed with the proven and tested knowledge over time from Lisk Mainnet implementation.

 ## Packages